wang-boyu/pysgn/README.md

 ## Introduction

-PySGN is a Python package for constructing synthetic geospatial networks.
+PySGN (**Py**thon for **S**ynthetic **G**eospatial **N**etworks) is a Python package for constructing synthetic geospatial networks.
 It is built on top of the [NetworkX](https://networkx.github.io/) package, which provides a flexible and efficient data structure for representing complex networks and [GeoPandas](https://geopandas.org/), which extends the datatypes used by pandas to allow spatial operations on geometric types.
 PySGN is designed to be easy to use and flexible, allowing users to generate networks with a wide range of characteristics.

 ## Installation